-Course Code: MMB 711 Course Title: Quantitative Techniques Semester: I Course Type: C core Credits: 4 Home Programme(s): MBA (BFS) Batch/Acade emic Year: 2020-2022 Course Leader:
+Course Code: MMB 711 Course Title: Quantita Course Title: Quantitative Techniques Semester: I Course Type: Core Credits: 4 Home Programme(s): MBA(General) Batch/Academic Year: Batch/Academic Year: 2020-2022 Course Leader:

 This course deals with some basic mathematical and statistical concepts and methods common in business applications.
 The focus is on parametric techniques used to describe and compare samples and populations.
-The course discusses the importance of some bivariate and multivariate methods andtheir applications to the business world.
+The course discusses the importance of some bivariate and multivariate methods and their applications to the business world.

-- To understand the role of mathematics in business applications - To understand the nature of statistical inferences about population - To understand the role of statistics in scientific investigation and decision making - To be equipped with a variety of techniques for analyzing statistical data of Annuity, Simultaneous Linear Equations.
-Differentiation, Derivatives - First order and Second order Derivatives, Maxima & Minima, Integration, Business applications of Derivatives and Integration.
-(Note: Exclude Trigonometric and Logarithmic functions in derivatives and integration and chain rule in integration)
+- To understand the role of mathematics in business applications - To understand the nature of statistical inferences about population - To understand the role of statistics in scientific investigation and decision making - To be equipped with a variety of techniques for analyzing statistical data

-Course outline and indicative content Unit I (10 sessions)(CO1, L3)
+Unit I (10 sessions) (CO1, L3)